How to upsell and cross-sell on Shopify

 Alternatively, you might want to wait until the customer has clicked buy, and then you can offer it as an “Are you sure?” option.
 You might even wait until you send the confirmation of order screen, where the upsell option is available if they want to change their order.

-The right tactics
+The right tactics and tools help

-The best upselling strategies encourage more extravagance without killing the original sale.
+And the best upselling strategies encourage more extravagance without killing the original sale.
 There is a balancing act between pushing for more value and acquiring the customer in the first place.
 Here are some of the tactics you might want to consider.

 Make the selection relevant